NiceTSY/DRP-Wiki/Wiki files/FAQ.md

 Of course, it is a framework that is being made from scratch.
 Means it will be behind ESX or VRP, but there are far too many servers using these frameworks... which is why this is unique!

 **Features**
-- Custom DatabaseAPI by Xander1998
+- Custom ExternalSQL by Xander1998
 - A Complete framework made from scratch
 - Hardcore RP Server setup
 - Easy to follow and understand API